 Simply serving as a little reminder and putting “drink water” back into your conscious level of thinking.

 Now if you want to get real fancy, you can even put how much water you should have consumed by that point … but for me, I just set alarms for 6 am, 8 am, 11 am, 2 pm, 5 pm, and 8 pm.
 This way I consciously think about drinking water at least 6 times a day!

 After a few weeks, and making this a habit, I removed the alarms/reminders and have no issue now remembering to drink water throughout the day!

-If you’d like more ideas on ways to work water into your plan or have any other questions about the best way to get the results you are after, please contact us here at 1st Phorm anytime!
+But, we'll save the topic of hydration for another day.
+If you’d like more ideas on ways to work water into your plan or have any other questions about the best way to get the results you're after, please contact us here at 1st Phorm anytime!